MS non-thesis degree program

 What is Wellness Coaching?

 Certified Health and Wellness Coaches partner with clients seeking self-directed, lasting changes, aligned with their values, which promote health and wellness and, thereby, enhance well-being.
 In the course of their work health and wellness coaches display unconditional positive regard for their clients and a belief in their capacity for change, and honoring that each client is an expert on his or her life, while ensuring that all interactions are respectful and non-judgmental.
-Our program is based on the knowledge, standards, and skills put forth by the International Consortium for Health & Wellness Coaching (ICHWC).
+Our program is based on the knowledge, standards, and skills put forth by the National Board for Health & Wellness Coaching (NBHWC).
 Our graduates are prepared to work as a health/wellness coach in a variety of settings such as private practice, corporate wellness, university health and wellness programs, and in hospital or other health care settings.

 How long is this program?